 If you’ve only got a few minutes to spare, you’re unlikely to start anything that you won’t be able to finish in the allotted time.
 This is a fact that applies even to things you really want to do, like watching a compilation of oddly satisfying videos.
 With the best will in the world, it’s not super-likely that your learners will be falling over themselves to access training content.

-Micro Learning is designed to be accessed and consumed in short bursts.
+Microlearning is designed to be accessed and consumed in short bursts over the long-term.
 Since training content rarely ranks so highly on your learners’ to-do list, this dip-in/dip-out approach has a better chance of seizing their attention.

 More Interactions = Better Retention

-Longer-form training content has its place when it comes to conveying complex topics.
+Long-form training content has its place when it comes to conveying complex topics.
 It’s not always the answer for a mobile learning solution.
-It’s all too easy to drift and become distracted, especially when you’re fitting the learning in around your commute, for example.
+It’s all too easy to drift and become distracted, especially when you’re fitting the learning around your commute, for example.

 While training videos, and even podcasts, have their place, it pays to be aware that they won’t hold your learners’ attention 100% of the time.
-Micro Learning is usually combined with many interactions, like quiz questions or mini-games.
-This greater degree of interactivity keeps the learner engaged with the content.
+Microlearning is usually combined with many interactions, like quiz questions or mini-games.
+This greater degree of interactivity creates a learning experience and keeps the learner engaged.
 The more they actively participate in the task, the more likely they are to retain what they’ve learned.